Zion National Park: Archaic period

 The first human presence in the region dates to 8,000 years ago when family groups camped where they could hunt or collect plants and seeds.
 About 2,000 years ago, some groups began growing corn and other crops, leading to an increasingly sedentary lifestyle.
 Later groups in this period built permanent villages called pueblos.
 Archaeologists call this the Archaic period and it lasted until c.
 500. Baskets, cordage nets, and yucca fiber sandals have been found and dated to this period.
 The Archaic toolkits included flaked stone knives, drills, and stemmed dart points.
 The dart points were attached to wooden shafts and propelled by throwing devices called atlatls.

 By c.
-300, some of the archaic groups developed into an early branch of seminomadic Anasazi, the Basketmakers.
+300, some of the archaic groups developed into an early branch of the seminomadic Ancestral Puebloans, the Basketmakers.
 Basketmaker sites have grass- or stone-lined storage cists and shallow, partially underground dwellings called pithouses.
 They were hunters and gatherers who supplemented their diet with limited agriculture.
 Locally collected pine nuts were important for food and trade.